-INDIANAPOLIS--The Indiana Department of Education announced today the kickoff of the 2018 Summer Food Service Program.
-In partnership with more than 250 school and community sponsors, children 18 and younger all across the state will have access to free meals and snacks throughout the summer break.
+INDIANAPOLIS--The Indiana Department of Education today kicked off the 2019 Summer Food Service Program.
+In partnership with nearly 250 school and community sponsors, children 18 and younger across the state will have access to free meals and snacks throughout the summer break.

-“Providing children access to wholesome and nutritious meals is important during the summer months,” said Dr. Jennifer McCormick, State Superintendent of Public Instruction.
+“Providing children access to wholesome and nutritious meals during the summer months is important to their wellbeing,” said Dr. Jennifer McCormick, State Superintendent of Public Instruction.
 “I want to thank our sponsors for their dedication and support.”

 For more than 40 years, the Summer Food Service Program has provided eligible children and youth ages 18 and under with access to free, nutritious meals and snacks during the summer months.
-In 2017 Indiana sponsors served over three million meals across the state.
-Site locations and meal service times vary throughout the state, and locations range from parks and community centers to schools, churches, neighborhoods, and mobile feeding sites.
+In 2018, Indiana sponsors served nearly 2.7 million meals across the state.
+Site locations and meal service times vary throughout Indiana, and locations range from parks and community centers to schools, churches, neighborhoods, and mobile feeding sites.

 The Summer Food Service Program is a federal nutrition program funded by the United States Department of Agriculture and administered by the Indiana Department of Education.
 The program is designed to meet the needs of low-income children in areas where children may have limited access to good nutrition.